HediBenFraj/React-Redux-Boilerplate/README.md

 ## Main purpose

-The main purpose of this repository is to mninimize the app setup time to start coding as soon as possible and to provide a robust, well organized folder/file structure for your application.
+The main purpose of this repository is to provide a robust, well organized folder/file structure for your application and to mninimize the app setup time to start coding as soon as possible.

 Please note that i don't recommend such a structure for beginners or small projects although it would be great to get familiar with it as soon as possible.